akhealth/EIS-Modernization/procurement-docs-search/Statement-of-Work.md

 **Deliverable** | **Due Date** | **Description**
 --- | --- | ---
 Code & Status Reports | 1 business day after each sprint | Demonstration of progress throughout each sprint.
-Code Repository of Product | End of call order | Version-controlled Open Source repository of code that comprises prototype.
+Code Repository of Product | End of call order | Version-controlled Open Source repository of code that comprises the application.
 Research | A research plan shall be delivered during the first sprint.
 Research-related records shall be delivered at the end of the second sprint and every applicable sprint. thereafter | A summary of research conducted and results found.
 If applicable, next steps or recommendations based on research.
-Design Deliverables | End of every applicable sprint | Mock ups and/or design files if applicable, or design changes reflected in the Development Prototype.
+Design Deliverables | End of every applicable sprint | Mock ups and/or design files if applicable, or design changes reflected in the application.
 Development View | End of second sprint and every sprint thereafter | In-progress development view, accessible on the web via staging server / development server.
 Transition Plan | To be worked on no later than the second to last sprint of the initial Period of Performance | Work with the Alaska product team to make sure there is a clear plan for handing off the code repository.